Team17 Returns with a Rage In Raging Justice

 Roar Coughed up yet another funny picture of us here, Roar to the left and me in the middle.

-The masters of the 90’s are back, it ain’t an Amiga game this time around sadly.
-It’s another PlayStation 4 release although this time with a brilliant 2D sidescrolling beat em up which is reminiscent of the quality stuff Team17 did back in the Amiga days.
+The masters of the 90’s are back, it ain’t an Amiga game this time around, sadly.
+It’s another PlayStation 4 release, although this time with a brilliant 2D sidescrolling beat ’em up which is reminiscent of the quality stuff Team17 did back in the Amiga days.

-I am a huge fan of Team17 games from the Amiga days and while i did like a few of the ones from 1997 to 2017 like Worms Pinball and Project X2 but i have to admit that most of the games they made or published in the non-Amiga era never reached the quality of the past.
+I am a huge fan of Team17 games from the Amiga days and while i did like a few of the ones from 1997 to 2017, like Worms Pinball and Project X2, but i have to admit that most of the games they made or published in the non-Amiga era never reached the quality of the past.

 Did they struggle to deliver the quality?
-Was it just that the PSone, PC, PS2 etc required them to do new and a different style that never made them glow beyond the endless Worms games?
+Was it just that the PSone, PC, PS2 etc, required them to do a new and different style that never made them glow beyond the endless Worms games?
 Who knows, but it’s really sad as they have been trying really hard to be the king of the 3D consoles too.

-Not everything is bad though, Superfrog HD (& here’s another link to my Superfrog HD review) was quite good at times and well worth my time, another good PS3/PSVita title was Alien Breed.
+Not everything is bad, though.
+Superfrog HD (& here’s another link to my Superfrog HD review) was quite good at times and well worth my time; another good PS3/PSVita title was Alien Breed.

-So, over to the review of what i like to call the return to the past, one of the best Team17 titles since Worms DC back in 1996, Raging Justice , a 2D Sidescrolling Brawler/Beat Em Up like Double Dragon, Final Fight, Streets Of Rage, Turtles Coin-Op and many, many more.
+So, over to the review of what i like to call the return to the past, one of the best Team17 titles since Worms DC back in 1996, Raging Justice, a 2D Sidescrolling Brawler/Beat Em Up like Double Dragon, Final Fight, Streets Of Rage, Turtles Coin-Op and many, many more.

 I know some people (Kim Justice among others) out there claim this game ain’t like them, i have absolutely no idea what the hell they are on about really, the first thing i felt while playing this game was that it felt like a sequel to Final Fight and it’s PlayStation 2 sequel Street Wise among others, and i know quite a lot of Amiga fans say the same.